kdeldycke/awesome-engineering-team-management/readme.md

 ## Engineering

 You're no longer an engineer.
-You shouldn't code anymore.
+You shouldn't spend your time coding.
 Still, your team is responsible for the systems, technology and all the processes surrounding them.
 You'd better know a bit about engineering tenets.

+### Technical Engineering Managers?

+The big question.

+- [Do engineering managers need to be technical?](https://increment.com/teams/do-engineering-managers-need-to-be-technical/) - Yes.
+“Looking forward to the next 30 years of management trends, only a few things seem certain: Managers should be technical, and the definition of technical will continue to change.”
+- “The best managers I met tended to be those that if the circumstance required it, could do the job of those two levels below.” ([source](https://news.ycombinator.com/item?id=23891984)) - Another way of putting it: managers needs domain knowledge and to know the work their reports do.
+- “Over the years we have developed the policy that it is important for the supervisor to thoroughly know and understand the work of his group.” ([source](https://news.ycombinator.com/item?id=20683609)) - This quote is [from David Packard](https://amzn.com/0060845791/?tag=kevideld-20) (HP co-founder), decades before current [management fad](https://en.wikipedia.org/wiki/Management_fad).

 ### Systems Complexity